ING Groep (NYSE:ING) Sees Strong Trading Volume

-ING has been the topic of several research analyst reports.
-Morgan Stanley reaffirmed an “overweight” rating on shares of ING Groep in a report on Tuesday.
-UBS Group restated a “buy” rating on shares of ING Groep in a research note on Monday.
-AlphaValue raised ING Groep to a “sell” rating in a report on Friday, February 19th.
-Berenberg Bank reissued a “buy” rating on shares of ING Groep in a report on Monday, March 1st.
-Finally, Zacks Investment Research raised shares of ING Groep from a “hold” rating to a “buy” rating and set a $12.00 target price on the stock in a research note on Thursday, February 18th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-ING Groep presently has a consensus rating of “Buy” and a consensus target price of $9.50.
+A number of research firms have issued reports on ING.
+Barclays reaffirmed an “equal weight” rating on shares of ING Groep in a research note on Wednesday, February 24th.
+UBS Group reiterated a “buy” rating on shares of ING Groep in a report on Monday, March 22nd.
+Morgan Stanley reiterated an “overweight” rating on shares of ING Groep in a report on Tuesday, March 23rd.
+Jefferies Financial Group reiterated a “buy” rating on shares of ING Groep in a report on Wednesday, December 16th.
+Finally, Berenberg Bank reiterated a “buy” rating on shares of ING Groep in a report on Monday, March 1st.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating, eight have assigned a buy rating and one has assigned a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus target price of $9.50.

-The firm also recently declared a semi-annual dividend, which was paid on Wednesday, March 3rd.
-Shareholders of record on Wednesday, February 24th were paid a $0.1236 dividend.
+The firm also recently disclosed a semi-annual dividend, which was paid on Wednesday, March 3rd.
+Investors of record on Wednesday, February 24th were issued a dividend of $0.1236 per share.
 The ex-dividend date was Tuesday, February 23rd.
-ING Groep’s dividend payout ratio is presently 8.70%.
+ING Groep’s payout ratio is currently 8.70%.

-Several large investors have recently made changes to their positions in ING.
-Calamos Wealth Management LLC increased its holdings in shares of ING Groep by 18.0% in the fourth quarter.
-Calamos Wealth Management LLC now owns 143,014 shares of the financial services provider’s stock worth $1,350,000 after buying an additional 21,820 shares during the period.
-Boston Common Asset Management LLC increased its stake in ING Groep by 12.5% in the 4th quarter.
-Boston Common Asset Management LLC now owns 648,359 shares of the financial services provider’s stock worth $6,121,000 after purchasing an additional 72,166 shares during the period.
-Boston Partners bought a new stake in ING Groep in the third quarter valued at approximately $73,000.
-JustInvest LLC boosted its stake in shares of ING Groep by 63.2% during the fourth quarter.
-JustInvest LLC now owns 39,737 shares of the financial services provider’s stock valued at $375,000 after purchasing an additional 15,390 shares during the period.
-Finally, Camelot Portfolios LLC grew its holdings in shares of ING Groep by 38.9% in the fourth quarter.
-Camelot Portfolios LLC now owns 121,500 shares of the financial services provider’s stock worth $1,147,000 after purchasing an additional 34,006 shares during the last quarter.
-3.27% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Lorne Steinberg Wealth Management Inc. purchased a new position in ING Groep during the 4th quarter valued at $4,872,000.
+JCIC Asset Management Inc. purchased a new position in ING Groep during the 4th quarter valued at $92,000.
+Aristotle Capital Management LLC boosted its holdings in ING Groep by 7.4% during the 4th quarter.
+Aristotle Capital Management LLC now owns 4,407,912 shares of the financial services provider’s stock valued at $41,611,000 after acquiring an additional 305,125 shares during the period.
+EP Wealth Advisors LLC bought a new stake in ING Groep during the 4th quarter valued at $144,000.
+Finally, Voloridge Investment Management LLC bought a new stake in ING Groep during the 4th quarter valued at $1,450,000.
+Institutional investors own 3.27% of the company’s stock.

 ING Groep N.V., a financial institution, provides various banking products and services to individuals, small and medium-sized enterprises, and mid-corporates.
 It operates in Retail Netherlands, Retail Belgium, Retail Germany, Retail Other, and Wholesale Banking segments.
 The company accepts various deposits, such as current and savings accounts; and offers business lending products, as well as consumer lending products, such as residential mortgage loans, term loans, and revolver and personal loans.